dotnet/docs/docs/fsharp/get-started/get-started-vscode.md

 The next step in REPL-driven development is to move working code into an F# implementation file.
 It can then be compiled by the F# compiler into an assembly that can be executed.

-To begin, open `Program.fs` file that you created earlier with the .NET CLI.
+To begin, open the *Program.fs* file that you created earlier with the .NET Core CLI.
 You'll notice that some code is already in there.

 Next, create a new [`module`](../language-reference/modules.md) called `PigLatin` and copy the `toPigLatin` function you created earlier into it as such: